module specification

 Learning outcomes

-1. Interpret and analyse the nature of PR: its role in a democratic society; its relationship to other strategic management functions; and within a wider communications scenario.
+1. Explain the nature of PR: its role in a democratic society; its relationship to other strategic management functions; and within a wider communications scenario.

-2. Explain the role of oral, written and graphic inputs & outputs in a public relations context and assess the resulting outcomes from media relations and influencer campaigns.
+2. Assess the role of oral, written and graphic inputs and outputs in a public relations context and the resulting outcomes from media relations and influencer campaigns.

-3. Demonstrate and assess your competence on a wide range of PR activities as defined in the appropriate level of the PRCA / PRET matrix.
+3. Demonstrate competence by completing a wide range of PR activities as defined in the appropriate level of the PRCA / PRET matrix.

 Bibliography